keithalewis/um/framework.md

 # PolyFin

-Some aspects of the financial world can be modeled using mathematics, but ultimatley the people writing the checks need that implemented on a computer to produce numbers they find useful for running their business.
+Some aspects of the financial world can be modeled using mathematics, but ultimatley the people writing checks need that implemented on a computer to produce numbers they find useful for running their business.
+Students who can demonstrate they have the skills to do this are students who get hired.

 ## Library